Microsoft Intune Integration

 * **Asset Panda Management**: Manage synced devices within Asset Panda for real-time updates and consistency.

-## Setting up Microsoft Intune in Azure
+## Set up Microsoft Intune&#x20;

-### Register a New Application in Azure
+### Register a new application in Azure

 2. Sign in using your **Azure administrator** credentials.

-4. Click on **+ New Registration**.
+4. Click **New Registration**.

-5. Enter a name for your application (e.g., `Intune Integration`).
+5. Enter a name for your application (for example, `Intune Integration`).

-* **Accounts in this organizational directory only (Single tenant)**.
+6. Under **Supported account types**, select **Accounts in this organizational directory only (Single tenant)**.

 7. Click **Register** to create the application.

-### Retrieve Required IDs <a href="#retrieve-req-id" id="retrieve-req-id"></a>
+### Retrieve required IDs <a href="#retrieve-req-id" id="retrieve-req-id"></a>

 1. After registration, go to the **Application Overview** page.